xpdustry/NoPayloadConveyorCrash/README.md

 - Preventing players from binding logic processors to payload conveyors.

-> Warning: Mindustry v141 fixed the bug, this plugin is no longer useful.
+> Warning: Mindustry v141 fixed the bug, this plugin is no longer necessary.

 ## Installation